nborrmann/jodel_api/README.md

 >>> # Add update_location=False to suppress this behaviour.
 The constructor will only instantiate an object, without making any remote calls
 >>> j = jodel_api.JodelAccount(lat=lat, lng=lng, city=city, update_location=False, **account_data)

->>> # For some functionality accounts need to be verified by entering a captcha.
+>>> # For some functionality (look out for error 478) accounts need to be verified by entering a captcha.
 >>> j.verify_account()
 https://s3-eu-west-1.amazonaws.com/jodel-image-captcha/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.png
 Open the url above in a browser and enter the images containing a racoon (left to right, starting with 0) separated by spaces: 3 5